 You receive a significant performance increase in the distribution of internal applications.

-What types of deployments (on-premises, shared SaaS, or dedicated SaaS) can use the CDN?
+What types of deployments (On-Premises, shared SaaS, or dedicated SaaS) can use the CDN?

 AirWatch is currently offering the CDN for all environments.

 - Shared SaaS: AirWatch enables this feature by default.
-For additional information, please refer to our KB article here.

 - Dedicated SaaS: AirWatch automatically enables this feature by default.
 Customers have the option to "opt out" if they choose by contacting AirWatch Support.